huyuncong/academic-kickstart/content/home/projects.md

 Published at Oakland 2021 (see above)
 Relevant GitHub repository: [Merkle^2](https://github.com/ucbrise/MerkleSquare)

-**arkworks: An ecosystem for developing and programming with zkSNARKs**
+**Arkworks: An Ecosystem for Developing and Programming with zkSNARKs**
 A rust library for zkSNARKs community
 Relevant GitHub repository: [arkworks](https://github.com/arkworks-rs)